Liposuction Safety and Risk of Death with Dr. Kenneth Hughes, Los Angeles Plastic Surgeon

-In NY Times article in 2002 called Liposuction Grows Safer As Less Fat Is Removed articulated the premise that the liposuction was safer with less fat removed.
-I think this is largely self-evident to plastic surgeons and the public at large.
+In a NY Times article in 2002 called Liposuction Grows Safer As Less Fat Is Removed articulated the premise that the liposuction was safer with less fat removed.
+This is largely self-evident to plastic surgeons and the public at large.
 Certainly, less fat can be removed at a given time.
-Certainly, this would be safer when examined in only that context and without the benefit of much less myopic view of surgery and surgical goals.
+Certainly, this would be safer when examined in only that context and without the benefit of much more comprehensive view of surgery and surgical goals.

-I would say that the goal should be to not have revision surgery, which is the cause for many complications due to scar tissue and false tissue planes from previous surgery.
+Dr. Kenneth Hughes, Los Angeles plastic surgeon, is a liposuction expert in Los Angeles and has performed thousands of liposuction procedures.
+The goal of any surgery should be to achieve patient satisfaction in one surgery.
+The goal should not be to have revision surgery, which is the cause for many complications due to scar tissue and false tissue planes from previous surgery.
 Liposuction procedures average about 400,000 procedures per year.
 The article quoted a risk of death, which in 1998 was 1 in 5,000, according to results of more than 94,000 procedures reviewed in the March/April 2001 issue of Aesthetic Surgery Journal.
+Thus if 400,000 liposuction procedures are performed, there would be 80 patient deaths.
 Some groups promoted larger fat volume removals as a method to produce significant decreases in systolic blood pressure, fasting insulin levels and total body weight that could possibly improve overall health.
 Though those results have not really been borne out or sought, liposuction remains a very popular procedure due to its effectiveness.

 However, the revision rate may be 25% or higher in some practices.
 What are the reasons for such a high number of revisions?